akuakorkor/TEAM-FIJI_LPI/README.md

 # CRISP-DM (Cross-Industry Standard Process for Data Mining)

 The CRISP-DM framework is a widely adopted methodology for data mining projects, providing a structured approach to planning and executing data analysis tasks.
 It comprises six major phases, each with its own set of tasks and deliverables, ensuring a comprehensive and iterative process.

-It also includes 6 phases;
+The six(6) phases are;
-1. Business Understanding
+ 1. Business Understanding which focuses on understanding the objectives and requirements of the project.

-2. Data Understanding: Explain
+ 2. Data understanding  which drives the focus to identify, collect, and analyze the data sets that can help you accomplish the project goals.

-3. Data Preparation
+ 3. Data preparation which prepares the final datasets for modeling.

-4. Modelling
+ 4. Modeling to build and assess various models based on several differnt modeling techniques.

-5. Evaluation
+ 5. Evaluation - To evaluate results and review process and determine the next steps.

-6. Deployment.
+ 6. Deployment - To deploy the results can be as simple as generating a report or any requirement given.

 # Business Understanding